Share This Article

 The 2026 final is turning into a full-scale entertainment event

 The 2026 FIFA World Cup final is no longer just a championship match.
 It is now a purpose-built entertainment spectacle tied to the FIFA Global Citizen Education Fund, which aims to expand access to education and sport for children worldwide according to Global Citizen's official event page.
-FIFA had already signaled the scale of the idea in March, when president Gianni Infantino said the final would feature the tournament's first halftime show and target a global audience of two billion, per FIFA's own announcement.
-Billboard added another useful detail by reporting the performance block is expected to last 11 minutes, which tells you this is being designed as a tightly scripted global television moment rather than a loose pregame concert.
+FIFA had already signaled the scale of the idea in March, when president Gianni Infantino said the final would feature the tournament's first halftime show and target a global audience of two billion.
+FIFA's official release makes clear this is being designed as a tightly packaged global television moment rather than a loose pregame concert.
+Global Citizen's materials also frame the show as a fundraising vehicle, which gives the halftime concept a bigger narrative than pure spectacle.
 Put simply, FIFA wants a cultural tentpole, and BTS being placed beside Madonna and Shakira says the organization sees K-pop as central to that ambition.

 BTS already has real FIFA history, not just a headline grab